 State forest hunting & trapping exceptions

-Traveling off roads and trails (cross-country travel) in a LIMITED state forest or off roads, trails and access routes in a MANAGED state forest is prohibited except persons with a valid hunting, trapping or commercial trapping license in possession may use Class I ATVs to travel cross country to:
+(These exemptions do not apply to bear baiting in August and September.)
+Traveling off roads and trails (cross-country travel) in a LIMITED state forest or off roads, trails and access routes in a MANAGED state forest is prohibited except persons with a valid hunting, trapping, or commercial trapping license in possession may use Class I ATVs to travel cross country to:

 Hunters may not take a white bear.
 A white bear was present in parts of Northern MN in 1998, and hunters in all areas should be aware of this regulation.